zengin/configs/yubikey-commit-singing.md

 'C:\Program Files\Yubico\YubiKey Manager\ykman.exe' openpgp keys set-touch SIG ON
 ```

 16. Create a git commit in any repository.
 You will be asked your PIN (non-admin PIN from step 7) and then you will need to touch the YubiKey to sign the commit.
+Any subsequent commits will need only the touch.

 17. Confirm that the commit is signed:
 ```